LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-02-arm_install.md

 ## Requirements

+### Architecture

+LibrePhotos will only work, when you have a ARM64 installation.
+Check what version you have by running `dpkg --print-architecture`.
+If it says `arm64`, you are good to go.
+Otherwise, you need to reinstall your PI with ARM64.

 ### Size

 You will need at least 10 GB of storage space for the docker images.
 This space is mainly used by machine learning models.